twentyOne2x/attnmarkets-docs/pages/introduction/where-attn-sits-next-to-avici-and-pye.md

-# Where attn Sits Next to Avici, Slash, Pye, Wildcat, Altitude, 3Jane, Xitadel, Colossus, and Klarna + Tempo
+# Where attn Sits Next to Avici, Slash, Krak, Pye, Wildcat, Altitude, 3Jane, Xitadel, Colossus, and Klarna + Tempo

 attn is easier to understand when seen next to other projects that work on credit, yield, and onchain underwriting.